Table of Contents

 - The Boat House is In The Water

-So now on to the pros and cons of Buying a Boat House.
+We will discuss the House Boat Pros points in more detail below.
 I’m going to list the pros first if I miss any please do let me know.

 You can fish anytime you wish.
 Of course, this one has to be #1.
 Morning or night.
 Early in the evenings or right before sunset.
 Can’t sleep, its 3 am, no worries, go fishing.
 Woke up early, have an extra half an hour to kill?
 Guess what?
 You can go fishing anytime in your house boat!